On this page12

 The American Adventure: "Chi Chi Sticks"

-In 1915, a San Francisco entrepreneur named William Fong imported fortune sticks to sell in Chinatown tourist shops.
+In 1915, a San Francisco entrepreneur named an early San Francisco importer imported fortune sticks to sell in Chinatown tourist shops.
 Problem: "kau cim" sounded too foreign.
 Solution: rebrand them as "Chi Chi Sticks," complete with anglicized fortunes like "Romance awaits around the corner" instead of "Phoenix seeks dragon in the eastern pavilion."

 By the 1960s, chi chi sticks appeared in Chinese restaurants across America.
 Usually next to the cashier, 25 cents per fortune.
 The verses bore little resemblance to traditional texts — more fortune cookie than ancient wisdom.